-Spider-Man PS4 release date, trailer, pre-order info and everything we know
+Spider-Man PS4 release date, trailer, pre-order, gameplay info and everything we know

-The last thing we expected to see from Sony’s press conference at last year’s E3 was an exclusive Spider-Man game, but that’s exactly what we got.
-Developed by Insomniac Games, creator of Resistance, Sly Cooper and Ratchet and Clank, there is relatively little known about the game, only that it will include PS4 Pro support.
+A PS4-exclusive Spider-Man game was a huge surprise at last year's E3.
+Developed by Insomniac Games, creator of Resistance, Sly Cooper and Ratchet and Clank, there is still relatively little known about the game, only that it will include PS4 Pro support.

+Insomniac Games confirmed in a recent tweet that Spidey is swinging his way into E3 this year!

 Pre-Order Spider-Man PS4 now from Amazon UK | Amazon.com